 It took another two hours or so for me to really become aware of myself and my status.
 That’s when I felt the JP drain.
-Pinned to my hospital gown right below the wound on the lower part of my neck.
+Pinned to my hospital gown neckline right below the wound on the lower part of my neck.
 The surgeons typically do what I think is called a “flap technique” incision for a tumor at this location.
 Modified Blair incision is the actual name I believe.
 They start cutting with the scalpel right below and behind your ear lobe.
 The incision directs straight downward until you’re within an inch or so of the bottom of your neck.
 It then makes a 90 degree turn in towards the center of your neck extending for about 3 – 4 inches.
 At least, it does if you have a neck as chubby as mine 😊.
 They have created a cut similar to the bottom corner of a sheet of paper.
 As if a sheet lies flat on a table and you fold the bottom right corner up towards the middle of itself.
 That is how they peel back your skin.
 It gives the surgeon a nice open area to visualize the inner anatomy of your neck.
 There are many intricate aspects to this area.
 Parts of vital importance.
-I will toss out just a few of the focus points about my situation and procedure.
 One of the biggest hurdles is for the doctor to complete the process without cutting the trunk of the main facial nerve.
 I touched lightly on this subject earlier.
 The nerve that controls your face comes out of the cervical (neck) vertebrae at a level roughly in line with the bottom of your ear.
 It passes through the center of your parotid gland.
 Which is the specific anatomy my tumor was attached to.
 Therefore, he had to be very careful.
 They try to identify the nerve and attach probes to it which will alert them if a break in the nerve conduction occurs.
 A compounding factor in my case is that I’d already had surgery in this area, and that means scar tissue was present.
 No different than the process on your outer skin.
 Everywhere there is a deep enough incision, you will develop a scar internally.
 Physicians have described to me that there is not a very discernible difference between nerve, tumor, and scar tissues.
-It certainly makes you respect their craft even more than you should have prior.
+It certainly makes you respect their craft even more than you may have prior.
 It must be an ugly mess because you get blood dried all around and inside your ear canal.
 Dried blood comes out with a Q-Tip for a few weeks afterward.

 EXAMPLES OF WHAT A BLAIR INCISION MAY LOOK LIKE